 The Code of Conduct summarises the key elements of our policies in areas such as diversity and inclusion, preventing harassment, bullying and discrimination, human rights and flexible work.
-It covers our legal and privacy obligations, health, safety and wellbeing, sustainability and the environment, our information and assets and our communications and brand.
-It sets out our policy on conflicts of interest, gifts and hospitality and anti-bribery and corruption.
+It covers our legal and privacy obligations, health, safety and wellbeing, sustainability and the environment, our information and assets, and our communications and brand.
+It sets out our policy on conflicts of interest, gifts and hospitality, and anti-bribery and corruption.

-We refreshed our whistleblowing system during FY23, creating a new "ReportIt!" internal website and communicating it to the business.
-The new website provides anonymous and non-anonymous options for Contact's people to report any behaviour, action or information they see at Contact that they believe could breach our Code of Conduct, policies, or legal obligations.
-These reports go to the General Counsel and Chief Executive Officer and, if appropriate, to the Chair of the Board.
 We take breaches of the Code of Conduct seriously.
 Our people are strongly encouraged to report any suspected or actual serious wrongdoing.
 The final section of the Code of Conduct explains how people can speak up and report actual or suspected breaches of Contact policy.
 They can:

-- talk to their people leader, another people leader or someone in the People Experience team; or - make a report either anonymously or nonanonymously - from our internal ReportIt! whistleblowing site.
+- + talk to their people leader, another people leader or someone in the People Experience team; or - make a report either anonymously or with their name - from our internal ReportIt! whistleblowing site.